 Create your own 8-bit-style animations, pictures, and effects on a square pixel display with bits of code the size of a text message.
 Copy and paste them into messages, emails, or social networks; save them to your Photos; even upload them and get a link to share online.

 PixelNote comes with several examples to get you started.
 Take one and modify it, or build your own; play around, try different things, see how they look.
 As you work, PixelNote keeps a history of your code.
-We’d love to hear from you if you make something fun you’d like to share, or if you have any questions or feedback.
+I’d love to hear from you if you make something fun you’d like to share, or if you have any questions or feedback.

 The PixelNote programmer’s reference manual covers all of the commands in the language.
 (It’s also included in the app itself.)